corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Identity, Encryption and Security.md

 	- Easy way to set up and govern a secure and compliant multi-account AWS environment based on best practices

 ## Security groups
 Act as a virtual firewall for your EC2 instances.
+Like setting up a security system for your home, deciding who can knock on the door (access your instances) and who can't.
+- Another layer of abstraction over IP so that don't need to think about IPs when using groups.
+- SSH

 ## Encryption
 - **In flight(SSL)**